Energy input labeling

-The term energy input labeling involved producers of goods and services determining how much energy is used to produce their product, and then including that information on their product packaging.
+The term energy input labeling involves producers of goods and services determining the amount of energy used to produce their product and then including that information on their product packaging.
 Energy input labeling is sometimes known by the acronym EIL.
 Energy input labeling provides the advantage of knowing how much energy was used to produce a product, but it does not indicate how much energy a product uses to operate, such as the European Union energy label or the Energy rating label used in Australia and New Zealand, and is not in itself a standard for energy efficiency such as Energy Saving Trust Recommended or Energy Star.

 History

 Energy input labeling originated as a project by several energy and economics activists to explore energy accounting.